-This is the first food web model study to understand carbon cycling in the GPSC and on the adjacent slope.
-Moreover, it is the first study that applied he LIM technique in Taiwan.
+This study presents the first food web model to examine carbon cycling in the GPSC and on the adjacent slope.
+Moreover, it is the first study that applied the LIM technique in Taiwan.
 The LIM model results provided a rare opportunity to study how the canyon affects food web structure compared to the slope habitat.
-Moreover, thisis offered an insight into the ecosystem functioning of the submarine canyon from the aspect of energy flows and food web characteristics such as total system throughput, energy recycling, and food web maturity.
-Due to the ongoing climate change, the geohazards in the submarine canyons might be more frequently triggered owing to new weather systems with a higher intensity of flooding in SMRs.
-Studying matter and energy transfer in the ocean will help us determine the capacity of deep ecosystems to capture and store carbon.
-By better understanding carbon cycling in submarine canyons like GPSC, we may be able to predict the impact of climate change or human influence on deep-sea ecosystems.
+Moreover, the LIM model offered an insight into the ecosystem functioning of the submarine canyon from the aspect of energy flows and food web characteristics such as total system throughput, energy recycling, and food web maturity.
+Due to the ongoing climate change, the geohazards in the submarine canyons might become more frequent owing to new weather systems with a higher intensity of flooding in SMRs.
+Studying matter and energy transfer in the submarine canyon will help us determine the capacity of deep ecosystems to capture and store carbon.
+By better understanding carbon cycling in GPSC, we may be able to predict the impact of climate change or human influence on deep-sea ecosystems.

 Keyword: Gaoping Submarine Canyon, Food web, Linear inverse model, Carbon flows, Network indices, Deep-sea ecosystems